-In our commitment to preventing adverse impacts on fundamental human rights and decent working conditions, we adhere to international laws and regulations pertaining to human rights, such as the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights and the ILO's core conventions on fundamental principles and rights at work.
+3.2 Our approach to preventing adverse impacts on human rights and decent working conditions rights, such as the International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights and the ILO's core conventions on fundamental principles and rights at work.
 Further, we adhere to national legislation as applicable, including the Human Rights Act (Nw: Lov om styrking av menneskerettighetenes stilling i norsk rett).